ibm-cloud-docs/discovery-data/entity-extractor.md

     The *Download model* option is not available unless the model is trained.
     {: note}

 The entity extractor model is saved as a .ent file.
 You can import it into a project in another service instance as a machine learning model, and then apply it to your collections.
-For more information about importing the model, see [Machine learning models](/docs/discovery-data?topic=discovery-data-domain-ml).
+For more information about importing the model, see [Use imported ML models to find custom terms](/docs/discovery-data?topic=discovery-data-domain-ml).

 ## Applying an entity extractor enrichment
 {: #entity-extractor-apply}